atubbs/hochar/README.md

 * Listing all recipes that match one ingredient
 * Searching a recipe by name

-## Things that are broken or won't work / Known Errata
+## Known Errata

-* database path is hard-coded; unless you're running on linux and your username is atubbs, your odds of success without changing that are zero
+* The database path is hard-coded; unless you're running on linux and your username is atubbs and your directly layout is eerily similar to mine, your odds of success without changing that are zero.
-* The searching on the home page will find ingredients but it does nothing else and you can't do anything with them
+* The searching on the home page will find ingredients but it does nothing else and you can't do anything with them.
-* the web front-end pretty just has a bad day if the back end isn't running
+* the web front-end pretty just has a bad day if the back end isn't running.
-* there's basically no error handling/recovery
+* There's basically no error handling/recovery for anything.

-## Things that I want to get working soon:
+## Soon I Hope

-* List all recipes that match several ingredients
+* List all recipes that match several ingredients.
-* Easily search an ingredient by name and allow it to be pinned; execute a multi-ingredient search via the pins
+* Easily search an ingredient by name and allow it to be pinned; execute a multi-ingredient search via the pins.

-Things I'm interested in getting working someday:

-* any sort of testing at all might be useful
+## Maybe Someday

+* Testing.
+Literally anything would be an improvement at this point.
-* Find similar recipes and/or list n most similar recipes
+* Find similar recipes and/or list n most similar recipes.
-* ingredient aliasing/branching (e.g. gin can be split into london dry, old tom, genever; rye isn't that far from bourbon and bourbon isn't that far from cognac (flavor/mixer profiles people, not saying they're at all similar production/history/culture-wise)
+* Ingredient aliasing/branching (e.g. gin can be split into london dry, old tom, genever; rye isn't that far from bourbon and bourbon isn't that far from cognac (flavor/mixer profiles people, not saying they're at all similar production/history/culture-wise).
-* usable touch UI
+* Usable touch UI.
-* drink scaling/unit conversion
+* Drink scaling & automatic unit conversion / normalization.

-To get going:
+# Getting It To Work

 * clone it
 * npm install
+* fix the hardcoded crap
 * npm start
 * visit localhost:8080
 * mix
 * drink